andrew/ultimate-awesome/README.md

 - [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.
 - [not-yet-awesome-rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust) - A curated list of Rust code and resources that do NOT exist yet, but would be beneficial to the Rust community.
 - [awesome-vector-search](https://github.com/currentslab/awesome-vector-search) - Collections of vector search related libraries, service and research papers.
+- [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
 - [awesome-django-rest-framework](https://github.com/nioperas06/awesome-django-rest-framework) -  💻😍Tools, processes and resources you need to create an awesome API with Django REST Framework.
 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin) - A collection of awesome Jellyfin Plugins, Themes.
 Guides and Companion Software (Not affiliated with Jellyfin).